 How do we share your personal information?

-Brilliant Solutions use the services of Sub-Processors to provide us with technology services, software Providers, compliance support, accountancy services and other third party service providers.
-These are required for the operation of the business as a whole and also for the provision our products and services.
+Brilliant Solutions use the services of Sub-Processors to provide us with technology services, software Providers, compliance support, accountancy services and other third-party service providers.
+These are required for the operation of the business as a whole and also for the provision of our products and services.

 We maintain a list of the companies that we use on our website along with links to their own privacy policies, please visit www.brilliantsolutions.co.uk/gdpr/subprocessors for up to date information.